 The Hatton Garden Job Fair is a brand-new, free event on the London careers scene.
 Using the hashtag, #HattonGardenIsOpen they are inviting school, college and university leavers as well as job seekers to come and see what they have to offer.
 The organisers are promising ‘a vast array of amazing businesses scouting for the brightest and best’ with companies from leisure and hospitality, marketing, PR, branding and design agencies, architecture, transport, professional services, sports nutrition, clothing, and, of course, jewellery production – from both retail and design.
 These businesses will be looking for interns, apprentices, full-time, part-time and a range of specialisms within their sector.
-The new fair will last from 10am to 2pm and you can register for it here.

 27 – 28 April